 The TRIO Presidency has a clear supportive role for the incumbent EUSAIR Presidency.
 Regular exchange on strategic and coordinative issues must be secured and TRIO meetings are held back-to-back with Governing Board meetings, NC meetings and joint NC and PC meetings.

 EC and Facility Point project (as support to Presidency) are invited to participate in the TRIO Presidency meetings.
+Other EGP projects may be invited, if appropriate, based on the functions they are in charge of.
+Information on TRIO meetings are presented at the GB if needed..

 The incumbent EUSAIR Presidency, after consultation within the TRIO Presidency, prepares all major meetings and documents.

 The TRIO Presidency (via incumbent Presidency) represents the GB vis-à-vis the European political level (e.g. addressing jointly agreed letters on behalf of the GB to the European Parliament, etc.).
-TRIO Presidencies also represent EUSAIR at the MRS 4 TRIO Presidency meetings.
+TRIO Presidencies also represent EUSAIR at the MRS 4 TRIO Presidency meetings and High Level Group.

 The EUSAIR Presidency

 Pursuing a rotation principle, the EUSAIR Presidency is taken over by an EUSAIR participating country for a one-year period.

-Sequence of EUSAIR (and AII) Chairmanship

-An EU Member State (MS) and San Marino alternate with an EU candidate country, so that there will not be a TRIO Presidency consisted exclusively by EU MS or candidate countries.
-However, any accession that is completed in the next 10 years period will not affect the ranking of the Presidencies.

-The EU MS or the candidate countries can exchange between them the periods/years of their presidencies, given that the rotation between EU MS and candidate countries will not be affected (for example: Montenegro2025-26 cannot be followed by North Macedonia2027-28).
+The rotation of the Presidencies follows the alphabetical order of the EUSAIR participating countries.